GameStop. RobinHood. The gamification of investing. Unethical financial websites. And now, a suicide.

 In his CNBC interview, he said Robinhood “market[ed] itself to them [inexperienced customers] as a device by which they can become wealthy without having the expertise or the skill.”

 He then said RobinHood took “unsophisticated investors, most of whom have no experience, and basically [made] this into a game, causing them to suffer losses.
-They’re bringing them aboard on something that these people have absolutely no idea about.”
+They’re bringing them aboard on something these people have no idea about.”

 Be A Real Investor: Build a Boring Stock and Bond Portfolio

 Avoid the IPO hype.
-Stick with getting your information from top-tier, brand name financial, and investment advice web sites.
+Stick with getting your information from top-tier, brand-name financial and investment advice websites.
 If you are a young, inexperienced investor, build a dull stock and bond portfolio.
 And most of all, protect your money.
 No one cares about it as much as you do.

 […] So far, this is nothing new. […]